madhu-sagar/system-design-react-code-examples/README.md

 # system-design-react-code-examples
 A curation of code examples and in depth technical implementation approaches to solve the common frontend system design issues in React.

+---
+### Target Audience
+1) intermediate developers wishing to get better technical understanding
+2) developers exploring how to do handle technical things in their own projects

 “Talk is cheap.
 Show me the code.”
 — Linus Torvalds

+---

 - [Engineering Design](#engineering-design)
 - [High Level Design](#high-level-design)